The Ultimate Guide to a 30-Gram Protein Breakfast

 Top 10 Ingredients for High-Protein Breakfasts

-To craft a satisfying and nutritious 30-gram protein breakfast, you need versatile, protein-packed ingredients.
-Below are the top options to include in your meal prep.
+To craft a satisfying and nutritious 30-gram protein breakfast, you need versatile and protein-packed ingredients.
+Specifically, here are the top options to consider including in your meal prep.

 1. Eggs